rusic/documentation/data/plugin.md

 ## Blog

-All blog functionality feeds of this data:
+All blog functionality feeds off this data:

 ### Example Data